kanhaiya04/DocuSync/readme.md

 touch .env
 cp .env.sample .env
 ```

 update the values in the .env file

 **Use the npm package manager to install dependencies**

-INstall express dependencies:
+Install express dependencies:

 ```bash
 cd server/
 npm install